xc-jp/blog-posts/PureScript-React.md

 with bundlers, a deployment system, a backend, assets, et cetera.
 We get to keep all of that other stuff.
-We’re just going to “refactor” one of the passes of the JavaScript transpiler process, and I recommend that’s how you should frame it when you’re describing this process to the impatient.
+We’re just going to “refactor” one of the passes of the JavaScript transpiler process, and I recommend that’s how you should frame it when you’re describing this process to neophobes.

 Here are my notes about the bits of the refactor which I found to be tricky.
 Additions or corrections to this document will be gratefully accepted, please